Research scientist (physical sciences)

 Professional development

-If you're studying for a PhD while being employed in a research post, you will be supported by a supervisor.
+If you're studying for a PhD while working in a physical sciences research post, you will be supported by a supervisor.
 You're likely to get additional training, which may be offered by the institution or by Vitae, an organisation which supports the professional development of researchers.

 If you work at a university you'll typically have access to postdoctoral training during the early stages of your career.
 You'll be expected to attend conferences on a regular basis to hear about scientific advances and new research techniques.
 On occasion, you'll be required to present your own work.